pabliqe/slugtenberg/README.md

 **▶︎ Media Folder**

-Media files will be copied to the `/dist` folder. `assetLink` is a filter to convert any filename into an asset URL.
+Media files will be copied to the `/dist` folder. `assetLink` is a filter to converts any filename into an asset URL.

 ```
 /media